chbeu/chbeu.github.io/content/post/20250824_ecir2026cfp/index.md

 ---
 title: "CfP for ECIR 2026"
 subtitle: ""
-summary: "The CfP for ECIR 2026 are available online."
+summary: "The CfPs for ECIR 2026 are available online."
 #authors: [Christine Bauer]
 #projects: []
 categories: [news]